petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

 ## Delete an Order

-Delete an existing order with the following cURL and Java commands.
+Delete an existing order with cURL and Java `delete` commands.
 Replace `1234` with your order's ID.

 ### Order_DELETE_ById.sh